Hannahpohmah/Group20_FinalProject_IntroToAI/README.md

 - *Data Collection:* Exploring and gathering a diverse dataset of product reviews from various eCommerce platforms.
 - *Preprocessing:* Cleaning and preparing the textual data for analysis and model training.
-- *Model Development:* Building NLP models LSTM, Bidirectional LSTM, pretrained Bert model to classify reviews as fake or real.
+- *Model Development:* Building NLP models LSTM, Bidirectional LSTM, pre trained Bert model to classify reviews as fake or real.
 - *Evaluation:* Assessing model performance using metrics like accuracy, precision, recall, and F1-score.
 - *Deployment:* Deployed using Flask and HTML, hosted on Heroku, enabling users to access the review classification system online.
 -
 1-BERT (Bidirectional Encoder Representations from Transformers)*
    - Description: Utilized pre-trained transformer-based models for contextual understanding of the reviews.
-   - Performance: loss and accuracy on the test data included 0.4029478132724762, 0.8170974254608154 respectively
+   - Performance: loss and accuracy on the test data included 0.4029478132724762, and 0.8170974254608154 respectively

-2. *Bidirectional Model*
+2. *Bidirectional LSTM Model*
    - Description: Leveraged bidirectional architectures to capture context from both directions within the reviews.
-   - Performance: Loss on test data is: 0.2615833282470703 Accuracy on test data: 0.9048939347267151
+   - Performance: Loss on test data is: 0.34073442220687866 Accuracy on test data: 0.8836404085159302

 3. *LSTM (Long Short-Term Memory) Model*
    - Description: Employed LSTM architecture to analyze the sequential nature of text data.